AlexsLemonade/2023-january-training/workshop/participant_information.md

 ## Travel Reimbursement

-Travel reimbursement up to $500 is available for participants who must travel over 50 miles to attend the workshop.
+Travel reimbursement up to $500 is available for participants who reside more than 50 miles from the workshop location.
-If you will be requesting travel reimbursement, you will receive a reimbursement form after the workshop ends.
+If you requested travel reimbursement, you will receive a reimbursement form after the workshop ends.
 Payments are typically processed within a few weeks.
 You are responsible for making your own travel and lodging arrangements.
 If you require travel reimbursement of more than $500 to attend, please email training@ccdatalab.org.